The Ultimate Timor Leste Backpacking Guide (Updated for 2025)

 Venilale

-It’s a really small town 30 km south of Baucau that boasts an impressively colorful former school and a buzzing local market.
+It’s a really small town 30 km south of Baucau that boasts an impressively colorful former school and a very busy local market.
 It’s a good lunch stop on your way to Viqueque.

 Venilale colorful old school